Xenophyophorea: Fossil record

 As of 2017, no positively-identified xenophyophore fossils had been discovered.

 Paleodictyon has been suggested as a fossil xenophyophore, but this remains controversial.

-It has been suggested that the mysterious vendozoans of the Ediacaran period represent fossil xenophyophores.
+It has been suggested that the mysterious Vendobionta of the Ediacaran period represent fossil xenophyophores.
 However, the discovery of C_{27} sterols associated with the fossils of Dickinsonia cast doubt on this identification, as these sterols are today associated only with animals.
 These researchers suggest that Dickinsonia and relatives are instead stem-bilaterians.
-Other ediacaran fossils, such as Palaeopascichnus Intrites, Yelovichnus, and Neonereites have been posited as fossil xenophyophores and linked to the Eocene fossil Benkovacina.
+Other Ediacaran fossils, such as Palaeopascichnus, Intrites, Yelovichnus, and Neonereites have been posited as fossil xenophyophores and linked to the Eocene fossil Benkovacina.
 However, analysis of the latter found neither barite crystals nor evidence of agglutinated foraminifera in the wall.
 A 2011 study that examined growth and development of Palaeopascichnus concluded it was likely not a xenophyophore.
 A 2014 study of Pteridinum reached similar conclusions.

 Some researchers have suggested that the enigmatic graphoglyptids Paleodictyon, known from the early Cambrian through recent times, could represent the remains of xenophyophores, and noted the similarity of the extant xenophyophore Occultammina to the fossil.
 Supporting this notion is the similar abyssal habitat of living xenophyophores to the inferred habitat of fossil graphoglyptids; however, the large size (up to 0.5m) and regularity of many graphoglyptids as well as the apparent absence of xenophyae in their fossils casts doubt on the possibility.
 Modern examples of Paleodictyon have been discovered; however, no evidence of tests, stercomares, grannelares, or xenophyophore DNA was found, and the trace may alternately represent a burrow or a glass sponge.

 Certain Carboniferous fossils have been suggested to represent the remains of xenophyophores due to the concentration of barium within the fossils as well as supposed morphological similarity; however, the barium content was later determined to be due to diagenetic alteration of the material and the morphology of the specimen instead supported an algal affinity.